famorcam/Financial_Fraud/README.md

-# Financial-Fraud
-# Random Forest Model on Fraud Detection
+# Fraud Detection with Random Forest Model

 ## Project Overview

-This project delves into transaction data.
-It was particularly challenging due to the amount of rows in the dataset (6362620)
+This project focuses on building a Random Forest Model for fraud detection in transaction data.
+The dataset used is extensive, containing 6,362,620 rows, posing a considerable challenge in terms of data volume.

 ## Dataset Overview